The One True Power of Madder Acha

-Madder Atcha had only one power.
-However, to the people of the Sampi region (now part of present day Finland), his power was the most important.
+Madder-Acha had only one power.
+However, to the people of the Lapland, much of the Baltic and Scandinavian regions of Northern Europe, his power was the most important.
 And for that reason, he was praised with high honor.

-While he was held in high esteem, however, Madder Atcha was elusive.
-Little exist in terms of written text about him.
-Much of it had been passed down through oral tradition and seemingly lost in translation.
+While he was held in high esteem, however, Madder-Acha was elusive.
+Even his name and duties vary, depending upon the regions he was worshiped in.
+Little exist in terms of the mythos that surround him.
+Much of it had been passed down through oral tradition associated with shamanism.
+Unfortunately, the plethora of fragmented information available doesn't paint a clear and concise picture of this significant deity.

 Still, his existence says a lot about the Sami people.
 It indicates what they considered important at the time, and how they saw the world before Christianity came to the region.

-In the most northern region of Sampi in the Scandinavian and Baltic area, the Sami people once believed that several gods were responsible for humanity.
-While three female spirits known as the Akka were tasked with creating the physical bodies of humans, a single male god with only one task supplied the soul.
-And, despite this one, lone power, Madder Atcha was considered the creator of humanity.
+The Sami people -- as well as other groups such as the ancient Finnish, Estonian, and other tribes at or near the Baltic Sea -- once believed that several gods were responsible for humanity.
+While three female spirits known as the akka (female spirits) were tasked with creating the physical bodies of humans, a single male god with only one task supplied the soul.
+And, despite this one, lone power, Madder Acha was considered the creator of humanity.

 Deities Working Together

-Much of what is known about Madder Atcha is that he was part of process.
+Much of what is known about Madder-Acha is that he was part of process.
 He worked together with other deities such as his wife Madder-Akka and their three daughters, Sarakka, Juksakka, and Uksakka.
 The goddesses in this family created and protected newborn children.

-Madder Akka created the baby’s body; Sarakka supported the women during childbirth; Juksakka helped with gender roles of the child; and Uksakka protected the new-born child.
+Madder Akka created the baby’s body; Sarakka supported the women during childbirth; Juksakka helped with gender roles of the child; and Uksakka protected the new-born child (the roles slightly vary in the Norwegian version).

-After the creation of the baby, Madder Atcha added the final touch; He inserted the soul into the body.
 Afterward, he helped his wife place the child in the womb.
 From there, his task was complete.
-The rest of the process of the creation of human fell upon Madder Akka and the three daughters.
-They are tasked with inspiring would-be mothers with a name for their child, and to act as guardian angels for children in their formative years.
+The rest of the process of the creation of human fell upon Madder-Akka and the three daughters.

 Why One Task Was So Important

-From observation, it seemed that Madder Atcha had little to do with the creation of humans.
+From observation, it seemed that Madder-Acha had little to do with the creation of humans.
 However, his contribution was the very thing that made humans a thinking, functional and moral being.
 In other words, he made humans more human.

 The Sami people believed that the physical body was merely a vessel that held the soul – the real essence of a person.
-Thus, Madder Atcha was credited by the Sami as being the creator of humanity.
+Thus, Madder-Acha was credited by the Sami as being the creator of humanity.

-Still, as powerful as Kaleveka was in telling the story of the Finnish version of Madder Atcha, the Sami version has yet be written down.
-It’s hard to say to say if this version would have the same impact as the Kaleveka had.
-One thing is certain: despite a lack of written account, Madder Atcha’s soul survives in the stories and beliefs the people that live in the Sampi region of Finland.
+Still, as powerful as Kalevala was in telling the story of the Finnish version of Madder-Acha, the Sami version remains largely unwritten.
+It’s hard to say if this version would have the same impact as the Kalevala had.

 Other Nordic Gods